About this blog

 Halley married Mary Tooke in 1682 and the couple had three children surviving to adulthood.
 Mary died in 1736 and Edmond in 1742, and they are buried together in the graveyard of the old church of St Margaret in Lee, just south of the Greenwich Observatory.

 I have a 1980’s degree in Medieval and Modern History, but ever since I’ve worked in an unrelated (and uncongenial) field.
-However, after becoming interested in Halley in 2010, I was motivated to change my situation, and in 2013 I returned to university to do a masters degree in Early Modern History at Birkbeck, and I wrote my dissertation on Halley’s maritime science.
+However, after becoming interested in Halley in 2010, I was motivated to return to university to do a masters degree in Early Modern History at Birkbeck, and wrote my dissertation on Halley’s maritime science.
 I’ve now started a part-time PhD at Birkbeck on Halley’s social and cultural world – but, alas, I still work part-time in that unrelated (and still uncongenial) field.

-I began this project in 2012, a year before I returned to university, and both the style and the content of this blog would be very different if I were embarking on it today (2017).
-Nevertheless, it was working on this blog that encouraged me to return to university and to change my life for the better, so I hope that the evolution of the blog over its course may encourage others to see that change and development are possible.
+I began this project in 2012, a year before I returned to university, and both the style and the content of the blog would be very different if I were embarking on it today (2017); I hope to ‘upgrade’ the earlier posts if I can find the time.